 Can you respond affirmatively to the following questions?
 If so, you have mastered Relational GPS.

-- In the midst of COVID-19, I have a grasp of the goals of those whom I serve.
+- In the midst of chaos and uncertainty, I have a grasp of the goals of those whom I serve.

 - I share personal and professional causes for which my community cares so much about.

-- I make it a point to comprehend the struggles that are preventing others from reaching their goals and passions in the midst of the pandemic.
+- I make it a point to comprehend the struggles that are preventing others from reaching their goals and passions in the midst of chaos and uncertainty.

 Exercise 6 – Employee & Client Appreciation

-Maintaining your agency’s culture can be difficult while many are still working remotely.
+Maintaining your agency’s culture can be difficult while many are working remotely.
 The same goes for fostering deep relationships with your clients.
-Under normal circumstances, you’d have the opportunity to express your gratitude face-to-face by sharing a meal in the lunchroom with a colleague or scheduling a visit to a client’s office.
+Perhaps you can create an opportunity to express your gratitude face-to-face by sharing a meal in the lunchroom with a colleague or scheduling a visit to a client’s office.